-Because the technology is still new (11 years old), and volatility reigns supreme, cryptocurrencies are widely considered a high-risk asset class.
-Some cryptocurrencies have periodically displayed extraordinary gains relative to the value of fiat currencies.
-So, certain investors have begun to include some types of crypto in their asset portfolios.
+Because the technology is still relatively new (nearly 14 years old), and volatility reigns supreme, cryptocurrencies are widely considered a high-risk asset class.
+Some cryptocurrencies have periodically displayed extraordinary gains relative to the value of fiat currencies, in addition to phenomenal losses.
+Despite these fluctuations, certain investors have begun to include some types of crypto in their asset portfolios.
 It’s worth noting that the value of cryptocurrencies is volatile and, as with other higher-risk investments, there’s no guarantee of continued returns.

-When an investor’s portfolio contains both riskier assets (i.e., cryptocurrency) and less-risky holdings or investments (i.e., bonds), it’s possible that certain losses could be offset by more stable returns.
+When an investor’s portfolio contains both riskier assets (i.e., cryptocurrency) and less-risky holdings or investments (i.e., bonds), it’s possible that certain losses could be mitigated by more stable returns.

 This is what financial experts refer to as “asymmetric upside.”
 The word “asymmetric” means being weighted heavily to one side more than the other.
 The trade is asymmetric in that it’s possible to be exposed to huge rewards while taking on minimal risk.

 In the past year alone, a growing number of large companies and ultra-rich investors have hopped on the cryptocurrency boat.

 One final note about cryptocurrency investing.
 Tokens other than Bitcoin, collectively referred to as “altcoins,” can be highly speculative, risky, and volatile, much more so than Bitcoin, which has a far larger market cap than any of its peers.